 When changing the shape of an object and before modifying the points on an object, it must be converted to a curve or a polygon.
 Depending on what kind of shape and effect required, use one of the following methods to create a curve or a polygon:

-- After selecting an object, go to Shape > Convert on the Menu bar and select either To Curve or To Polygon. - Right click on an object and select Convert > To Curve or To Polygon from the context menu.
+Select an object, go to Shape > Convert on the Menu bar, then select either To Curve or To Polygon.